This easy Greek salad recipe is our new favorite summer side dish! Just 7 ingredients + a simple Greek salad dressing make it refreshing & delicious.

 My olives of choice are Kalamata olives.
 Commonly used in Greek food, their salty, briny flavor is delectable alongside the feta and crisp veggies.
 Instead of slicing large tomatoes, I use cherry tomatoes because they release less water into the salad than larger tomatoes would.
 I also seed my cucumber to avoid making my salad watery.

-A great Greek salad will have a yummy jumble of veggies, olives, and cheese in each bite, so be sure to cut your ingredients into similar-sized pieces.
+A great salad will have a yummy jumble of veggies, olives, and cheese in each bite, so be sure to cut your ingredients into similar-sized pieces.
 I like to buy pitted Kalamata olives and leave them whole, and I chop the feta into 1/2-inch cubes instead of crumbling it.
 I aim for 1-inch squares for the bell pepper, cut the cucumber into thin half-moons, and simply halve the cherry tomatoes.

 My Greek Salad Dressing